 Marketing communications should respect human dignity and should not incite or condone any form of discrimination, including that based upon ethnic or national origin, religion, gender, age, disability, or sexual orientation.
 Marketers are encouraged to be mindful of diversity and inclusion and seek to avoid stereotypes and objectification.

 No marketing communication should be associated with corrupt practices of any kind.
-Marketers should take due account of the ICC Rules on Combating Corruption and other ICC anti-corruption tools available here [insert link].
+Marketers should take due account of the ICC Rules on Combating Corruption and other ICC anti-corruption tools available.

 Marketing communications should not: